Hershey Kisses Based on Data Set 38 “Candies” in Appendix B, weig... | Channels for Pearson+

 Normal Distribution

-Normal distribution is a probability distribution that is symmetric about the mean, showing that data near the mean are more frequent in occurrence than data far from the mean.
-It is characterized by its bell-shaped curve and is defined by two parameters: the mean and the standard deviation.
-Understanding that the weights of Hershey Kisses follow a normal distribution helps in applying statistical methods to analyze their variance.
+Normal distribution is a probability distribution that is symmetric about the mean, indicating that data near the mean are more frequent in occurrence than data far from the mean.
+In a normal distribution, the mean, median, and mode are all equal, which simplifies the calculation of the median when the distribution is known.

 Recommended video: